 \subsection{Related work and motivation}

 The practical performance of IPMs is excellent for linear \cite{mehrotra1992implementation}, conic \cite{sturm2002implementation}, general convex \cite{andersen1998computational}, and nonconvex optimization \cite{byrd2006knitro, vanderbei1999loqo, wachter2006implementation}.
-Moreover, the theoretical performance of IPMs for linear \cite{karmarkar1984new,renegar1988polynomial,ye1991n,ye1994nl,zhang1994convergence} and conic \cite{nesterov1994interior} optimization is well studied.
-The main theoretical result in this area is that it takes at most $\mathcal{O}( \sqrt{c} \log(1/ \epsilon ) )$ iterations to find an $\epsilon$-global minimum, where $c$ is the self-concordance parameter (e.g., $c = m + n$ for linear programming).
-Each IPM iteration consists of a Newton step, i.e., one linear system solve, applied to an unconstrained optimization problem.
-Unfortunately, this approach only works for convex cones with tractable self-concordant barriers.
+Moreover, the theoretical performance of IPMs for linear \cite{karmarkar1984new,renegar1988polynomial,ye1991n,ye1994nl,zhang1994convergence} and conic \cite{nesterov1994interior} optimization is well-studied.
+The main theoretical result in this area is that it takes at most $\mathcal{O}( \sqrt{c} \log(1/ \epsilon ) )$ iterations to find an $\epsilon$-global minimum \cite{nesterov1994interior}, where $c$ is the self-concordance parameter (e.g., $c = m + n$ for linear programming).
+Each IPM iteration consists of a Newton step applied to an unconstrained \editThree{or linearly constrained} optimization problem.
+Unfortunately, this approach only works for convex cones with self-concordant barriers.

-While self-concordance theory is designed for structured convex problems, there is a rich literature on the minimization of general blackbox unconstrained objectives, particularly if the objective is convex \cite{nemirovskii1983problem,nesterov1983method}.
-Here we briefly review results in nonconvex optimization.
-In unconstrained nonconvex optimization, the measure of local optimality is usually whether $\| \nabla f(x) \|_2 \le \mu$, known as a $\mu$-approximate stationary point.
-A fundamental result is that gradient descent needs at most $\mathcal{O}(\mu^{-2})$ iterations to find an $\mu$-approximate stationary point if the function $f : \reals^{\NumVar} \rightarrow \reals$ has Lipschitz continuous first derivatives. \citet{nesterov2006cubic} show that the iteration guarantee of cubic regularized Newton is $\mathcal{O}(\mu^{-3/2})$ for finding $\mu$-approximate stationary points.
-The same iteration bound can be extended to trust region methods \cite{curtis2017trust,yeTrust}.
-These $\mathcal{O}(\mu^{-2})$ and $\mathcal{O}(\mu^{-3/2})$ iteration bounds match the blackbox lower bounds for functions with Lipschitz continuous first and second derivatives respectively \cite{carmon2017loweri,carmon2017lowerii}.
+While self-concordance theory is designed for structured convex problems, there is a rich body of literature on the minimization of general unconstrained objectives, particularly if the objective is convex \cite{nemirovskii1983problem,nesterov1983method}.
+Here, we briefly review results in nonconvex optimization since it is most relevant to our work.
+In unconstrained nonconvex optimization, the measure of local optimality is usually whether $\| \nabla f(x) \|_2 \le \mu$, such a point $x$ is known as a $\mu$-approximate stationary point.
+A fundamental result is that gradient descent needs at most $\mathcal{O}(\mu^{-2})$ iterations to find a $\mu$-approximate stationary point on functions with Lipschitz continuous first derivatives. \citet{nesterov2006cubic} show that cubic regularized Newton takes at most $\mathcal{O}(\mu^{-3/2})$ iterations to find a $\mu$-approximate stationary points on functions with Lipschitz continuous second derivatives.
+The same iteration bound can be extended to trust-region methods \cite{curtis2017trust,yeTrust}.
+These $\mathcal{O}(\mu^{-2})$ and $\mathcal{O}(\mu^{-3/2})$ iteration bounds match lower bounds for functions with Lipschitz continuous first and second derivatives respectively \cite{carmon2020lowerI,carmon2021lowerII}.